robertorcosta/azure-docs.pt-br/articles/machine-learning/reference-azure-machine-learning-cli.md

 ## <a name="update-the-extension"></a>Atualizar a extensão

-Para atualizar a extensão da CLI do Machine Learning, use o seguinte comando:
+Para atualizar a extensão CLI do Machine Learning, use o seguinte comando:

 ```azurecli-interactive
 az extension update -n azure-cli-ml